Measurement of Branching Fractions of $J/\psi$ and $\psi(3686)$ decays to $\Sigma^{+}$ and $\overline{\Sigma}^-$: Systematic Uncertainties

 \subsection{Background estimation}

-To estimate the uncertainties due to background modeling, we change the order of polynomial function used for the background description, and the differences are taken as the systematic uncertainties, 0.8\% for $\jtoss$ and 0.2\% for $\ptoss$.
+There are two kinds of background events: peaking backgrounds and non-peaking backgrounds.
+For the peaking backgrounds, we neglect this contribution in calculating the branching fractions.
+Considering this contributions is less than $0.1 \%$, we take $0.1\%$ as conservative estimate for this kind of systematic uncertainties.
+For the non-peaking background, to estimate the uncertainties due to background modeling, we use the background shape determined by kernel density estimation from the sideband region of $M(\bar{p}\pi^{0}$) instead of the second-order polynomial function.
+The differences are taken as the systematic uncertainties, 0.9\% for $\jtoss$ and 0.3\% for $\ptoss$.